Read about the causes of lung cancer, including lifestyle factors and other medical conditions. And find out what you can do to reduce your risk.

 Some substances increase the risk of lung cancer.
 These include asbestos, silica, and diesel exhaust.
 People can be exposed to these through their work.

 Asbestos was used in shipbuilding and the construction industry in the 1960’s.
-Even though use of asbestos was banned in the UK in 1999, some construction workers in older buildings might still be exposed to it.
-There are strict laws about work that involves asbestos, for example when working in or repairing structures containing asbestos.
+Even though the use of asbestos was banned in the UK in 1999, some construction workers in older buildings might still be exposed to it.
+There are strict laws about work that involves asbestos: for example, when working in or repairing structures containing asbestos.
 Smoking increases the risk from asbestos exposure.

 Silica is a substance used in glass making and bricklaying.
 It can cause a condition known as silicosis, which increases the risk of lung cancer.